MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Parsing.md

 - Braces (`{}`) begin a new script blocks

-- Commas (`,`) introduce lists passed as arrays, except when the command to be called is a native application, in which case they're interpreted as part of the expandable string.
+- Commas (`,`) introduce lists passed as arrays, unless the command being called is a native application, in which case they're interpreted as part of the expandable string.
 Initial, consecutive or trailing commas aren't supported.